tailor-platform/terraform-provider-tailor/docs/resources/workflow_job_function.md

 ### Required

 - `name` (String) The name of this workflow job function.
 This must be unique within the workspace.
-- `script` (String) The JavaScript code for this workflow job function.
-Each update creates a new version.
 - `workspace_id` (String) The ID of the workspace that the workflow job function belongs to.

 ### Optional

 - `labels` (Map of String) Labels for this workflow job function.
+- `script` (String) The JavaScript code for this workflow job function.
+Each update creates a new version.
+Mutually exclusive with script_ref.
+- `script_ref` (String) Reference to a function in the Function Registry.
+When set, the function code is loaded from the registry instead of using inline script.
+Mutually exclusive with script.

 ### Read-Only